islemtns/projet2processing/README.md

 imgTop: the image representing the top of the obstacle
 imgBottom: the image representing the bottom of the obstacle Credits
 This game was created by TOUNSI Islam.
-The font used in this game was sourced from [your font source here].

 Acknowledgements
 This game was created as a learning exercise based on the Flappy Bird game.